tyabnet/MMDatUtil/docs/README.md

 # MMDatUtil — Official Documentation

+THIS IS DEVELOPMENT DOCUMENTATION.
+WHEN RELEASED CHANGE LINK IN MAIN README.MD

 MMDatUtil is a windows command line utility that provides many operations on Manic Miners .DAT files.

 - Quick read-only analysis of the .DAT file checking for overall correct layout.
 It does include some objective, blocks, and script checking.